rdipardo/libmoreinttypes/README.md

 The build steps are the same for all environments, with one exception:

 - if you're using the **Visual C++ compiler**, start the [Developer Command Prompt][]; all other users can simply log in to their usual shell
+- [download](/src/moreinttypes/) the source code and validate the [SHA256 checksum](/src/moreinttypes/checksums.sha256.txt)
-- clone the main branch and enter the root directory at the command line: `cd libmoreinttypes`
+- unzip the archive and enter the root source directory, e.g., `cd libmoreinttypes-1.8.0`
 - make and enter the build directory: `mkdir cmake-build && cd cmake-build`
 - run: `cmake .. `, or (to use a certain [makefile generator][]) `cmake .. -G"<name_of_generator>"`